intuition-dev/intuDocs/doc/_doc1/docs/index.md

 When done, you should see [this](https://youtu.be/-KkPfAnEXyk).

-Serverless/Cloud V2, Mount and Pug are some of the pillars of Metabake.
+Serverless/Cloud V2, Mount and Pug are some of the pillars of MetaBake.

 ## tl;dr